DWand/SublimeText_apiDoc_autocompletion/README.md

 Manually:

-Drop the entire folder in Sublime's `Packages` folder.
+1. Open the Sublime's `Packages` folder
+2. Create the "apiDoc Autocompletion" folder
+3. Put all files from the repository there